joepigott/dots/install.md

 ## Wallpaper

-If you want to use my wallpaper (the purple fractal), download it from one of these links:
+If you want to use my wallpaper (the fractal), download it from one of these links:

 [1080p](https://u.cubeupload.com/pigroy/phoenix1080p.png)